The Weitzman Premium on the Social Cost of Carbon: Additional results

-Gamma discounting \citep{Weitzman2009} is so-called because exponential discounting combined with the assumption that the uncertainty about discount rate follows the Gamma distribution leads to a closed-form solution for a declining discount rate.
+\citet{Weitzman2001} proposed Gamma discounting, so-called because exponential discounting combined with the assumption that the uncertainty about the discount rate follows the Gamma distribution leads to a closed-form solution for a declining discount rate.
 That is, if

 where $D(t)$ is the discount factor at time $t$, $r$ is the discount rate, and $f(r)$ is the probability density function of the Gamma distribution with shape parameter $\alpha$ and rate parameter $\beta$, then the certainty-equivalent discount rate $r^*$ is given by: